-Previous studies show that bettors and competitors alike believe that momentum carries over positively between contests in major league sports.
-This article applies a regression discontinuity design to estimate the causal effect of a win on the attendance of subsequent games in professional basketball.
-Using National Basketball Association data from 1981 to 2018, we find that home team fan bases react to a recent victory, with an increase in attendance of approximately 425 tickets.
+This article studies whether a recent victory impacts attendance at sports events.
+We apply a regression discontinuity design to estimate the local average treatment effect of a win on the attendance of subsequent games in professional basketball.
+Using National Basketball Association data from seasons 1980-81 to 2017-18, we find that home team fan bases react to recent outcomes, with an increase in attendance of approximately 425 attendants (a 3 percent boost) following a close win relative to a close loss.
 The increment is approximately one-eighth of a recent estimate of the superstar effect.
-We do not find an attendance effect when the visiting team has a recent victory.
-The positive fan base response to narrow home wins relative to narrow losses suggests that like bettors, fans believe in momentum, and that recent luck is rewarded in sporting attendance.
-We document a gradual decline in the attendance effect that coincides with the rise of secondary markets and dynamic ticket pricing.
+We do not find an attendance effect when the visiting team has a recent victory, which provides evidence against the existence of externalities.
+The positive fan base response to narrow home wins relative to narrow losses suggests that recent luck is rewarded in sporting attendance.
+We discuss possible mechanisms and document a gradual decline in the attendance response that coincides with the rise of alternative means for viewing games and secondary markets for tickets.